k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_classification_plugins.md

-# Regex-Based Profiling Plugins
+# Regex-Based Profiling

 ### Overview

 The following article describes the basic classification plugins in the Catalog solution:

-* [Data Regex Classifier](00_classification_plugins.md#data-regex-classifier) - to classify the source fields based on their data - field value.
+* [Data Regex Classifier](02_classification_plugins.md#data-regex-classifier) - to classify the source fields based on their data - field value.
-* [Metadata Regex Classifier](00_classification_plugins.md#metadata-regex-classifier) - to classify the source fields based on their metadata - field name.
+* [Metadata Regex Classifier](02_classification_plugins.md#metadata-regex-classifier) - to classify the source fields based on their metadata - field name.
-* [Classification PII Marker](00_classification_plugins.md#classification-pii-marker) - to set the fields as based on their classification.
+* [Classification PII Marker](02_classification_plugins.md#classification-pii-marker) - to set the fields as based on their classification.
-* [NULL Percentage](00_classification_plugins.md#null-percentage) - to calculate the percentage of NULL values per column, based on the data snapshot.

 ### Data Regex Classifier